Mikaela/mikaela.github.io/_posts/2017-09-29-as-hsp-sensory-stimulus-stress.md

- on business information technology though) and this is based on my lived experience (even if I only heard of highly sensitive people this year and was told that I am one by my therapist) and what I have understood from talking with professionals, reading books, watchine documentaries etc.*
+ on business information technology though) and this is based on my lived experience (even if I only heard of highly sensitive people this year and was told that I am one by my therapist) and what I have understood from talking with professionals, reading books, watching documentaries etc.*

 When I previously talked with my therapist on the subject, I explained that it's like there is a battery that is drained by sensory stimulus stress